TrackIt – Cloud Consulting & S/W Development

 Starting the service

 At that point our cluster would be able to accept any service we’d assign to it.
 Now onto the service!
 Right before we start our services, we will need to create a target group.
 Target groups are used by Application Load Balancers to store all of the nodes they balance, including individual ports.
-ECS will be able to populate this group with the ports of our tasks; the load balancer will then forward traffic to them.
+AWS ECS will be able to populate this group with the ports of our tasks; the load balancer will then forward traffic to them.

 import boto3